javiserna/APO_Echelle_reduce/readme.md

 ## Caveats

-- **Dark correction** is not yet implemented — this feature is currently in development.
 - **Continuum flattening** across different orders is not fully automated.
 Some basic tools are included, but they require user tuning through trial and error.